rbirkby/Ilmer.org/_posts/2015-03-07-lockington.md

 ![Another well](/images/lockington-well2.jpg)

 This well is probably the one Charlie built.
-Basil Purssell wrote about it being 50 foot deep in the following magazine article:
+Basil Purssell, Bucks Herald artist and local musician, wrote about it being 50 foot deep in the following magazine article:

 [![Magazine Feature](/images/ilmer-hermit-thumbnail.jpg)](/images/ilmer-hermit.jpg)